Introduction to the National Repository Platform

 - systems for storing data along with rich descriptive metadata,

-- they have web interfaces and APIs for machine access,
+- equipped with web interfaces and APIs for machine access,

-- they bear responsibility for stored data (organisational as well as technical),
+- bearing responsibility for stored data (organisational as well as technical),

-- they contain “citable data sets and documents.”
+- serving to store “citable data sets and documents.”

 By “citable”, we mean that the repository offers guarantees that data sets and documents have not been altered after they are marked as permanent.
 Practical implementation depends on the repository, but the goal is to make research replicable.
-It doesn’t prevent correcting errors, but corrections must not be performed in place, altering data somebody may rely upon.
+Note this requirement doesn’t stop users from correcting errors, there are ways of error correction that keep track of the change, such as including a corrected dataset or a patch file for the original one.

 Repository Implementations in the NRP